-Spice powders - turmeric, asafoetida, chilly powder, and garam masala is what make this puri masaledar.
+Spice powders - turmeric, asafoetida, chilly powder, and garam masala are what make this poori recipe masaledar.
 All these spices give the puri a very nice flavor.

 Lemon juice helps balance the flavors.
 Apart from these ingredients, you will need oil for frying.
 Use a flavorless oil that has a high smoke point like any vegetable oil.